fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/templates/macro.rst

 **F**

-The **F** macro returns the first value of the array
+The **F** modifier returns the first value of the array

 **J**

-The **J** macro returns the values joined together.
+The **J** modifier returns the values joined together.
 It takes the separator as parameter.

 .. code-block:: bash